microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/virtualassistant-skills-productivity-email.md

 ## Supported Sources

-> Office 365 and Outlook.com through the Microsoft Graph is supported at this time.
-Google support will be coming in the next release.
+> Office 365 and Outlook.com through the Microsoft Graph is supported along with support for Google accounts.

 ## Auth Connection Settings